oneblink/bic-jqm/docs/requirejs.md

 This is different to [BIC v2](https://github.com/blinkmobile/bic-v2), where you could rely on jQuery and jQuery UI being available to your code at any time.
-In BIC v3, jQuery and [jQuery Mobile](http://jquerymobile.com/) are loaded asynchronously and non-deterministically.
+In BIC-jQM, jQuery and [jQuery Mobile](http://jquerymobile.com/) are loaded asynchronously and non-deterministically.
 Unless you use the Require.JS API, you cannot depend on these libraries being available.